This page may contain affiliate links. Click to learn more. As an Amazon Associate I earn from qualifying purchases.

 - Salt (to balance the sweetness)

-- Chocolate Chips (the ingredient that makes this recipe perfect)
+- Chocolate Chips (the ingredient that makes this recipe perfect, check out this article for a list of vegan chocolate chip brands to look for.

 NOTE: If you don't need this recipe to be gluten-free, check out my recipe for vegan pumpkin chocolate chip cookies instead of changing this one to suit your needs.